 Time: 3 - 4 hr

 From Neave Creek Hut the track leads through alpine scrub to the Whitcombe River near the Gateway.
-From here travel to the Pass is generally via the riverbed, crossing the river as convenient.
+From here travel to the Pass is via the riverbed, crossing the river where convenient.

-- Call at the Department of Conservation Office for the latest track conditions and to purchase your hut tickets prior to starting the trip.
+- Call at the DOC office for the latest track conditions and to purchase your hut tickets prior to starting the trip.

 - This information is an indication of conditions only.